Skip to main content

 Russian Language Table

-Russian Table meets on Mondays in Sharples room 209.
+Russian Table meets on Mondays in the DCC room 209.
 This is a chance not only to speak Russian and perhaps to chat about Russian foodways, but also to meet the other students who know or study Russian, and a shifting mix of faculty who speak or work on the language and culture - native speakers are welcome to attend!

 Russian Table